kingzamzon/docs/docs/paying-for-lit/delegating-credit.md

 As we'll see later in the guide, these Auth Sigs are scoped to specific addresses and will be used to delegate usage of the credit to both yourself and your users to pay for network usage.

-The following code will demonstrate how to produce the Capacity Delegation Auth Sig.
+The guide will demonstrate how to produce the Capacity Delegation Auth Sig.
+To learn how to use the Auth Sig, go [here](./using-delegated-auth-sig.md).

 :::info
 The full implementation of the code used in this guide can be found [here](https://github.com/LIT-Protocol/developer-guides-code/blob/master/paying-for-lit/nodejs/src/delegateCapacityCredit.ts).